tanishagoyal2/NVSentinel/docs/designs/012-workflow-XID-13-and-31.md

 We will split the implementation across two modules:

+**Syslog Health Monitor:**
+1. Update parsing logic: update **csp parser** and **xid-analyzer parser** to parse hardware location info and to store it in metadata field of XIDDetails
-**Syslog Health Monitor:** Fetches GPC, TPC and SM info required for XID 13
+2. Send the Health Event with all affected entities data like GPC, TPC and SM (required for XID 13)

 **Health Events Analyzer:** Provides the correct recommended action by checking the history of XIDs